Two killed as small plane crashes into bus on busy road in Brazilian city of São Paulo

 According to the Associated Press, the plane smashed into the road less than 3 miles (5 kilometers) from where it took off.

-One emergency crew official recalled “desperate people” scrambling to leave the bus on Avenida Marquês after it was hit by the plane.
+One emergency crew official recalled “desperate people” scrambling to leave the bus on Marquês de São Vicente after it was hit by the plane.

 “As we approached, we saw a lot of smoke,” Alexandre Lima Marques, a member of the Civil Guard, told CNN Brasil.
 “We could see the plane on fire, desperate people getting off the bus.
 They were very scared and in shock.”

-Emergency crews, including firefighters and traffic employees, were deployed to help rescue victims, according to São Paulo mayor Ricardo Nunes.
+In total, 14 fire department vehicles and 38 firefighters were involved in the rescue operation, a spokesperson for the military police in São Paulo, Olivia Perrone Cazo, told CNN.
+Emergency crews, including firefighters and traffic employees, were deployed to help rescue victims, São Paulo mayor, Ricardo Nunes, said earlier.

 Nunes expressed his “regret” over the fatal crash, in a post on X. “We are providing all the support structures to help the victims,” he said.